-Uncle: Charlotte already felt comfortable with her friends Curiosity, Calm and Confidence, to name just three.
+Charlotte already felt comfortable with her friends Curiosity, Calm and Confidence, to name just three.
 Our warm emotions also enjoy the ear of a patient listener, but unlike the creatures of the Dark Forest, they don’t need it.
-Mostly, they don’t have to fight to be with us.
 We usually embrace them.

-Uncle: Not always.
+Not always.
 I once heard someone say that only when they gave themselves permission to be happy did their life change.
-So yes, you make a good point.
-We need to welcome all our emotions, dark and light.
+So yes, we need to welcome all our emotions, dark and light.

-Uncle: Those are important questions to ask, and you couldn’t ask them if you refused to acknowledge those feelings in the first place.
+That’s an important question to ask, and you couldn’t ask it if you refused to acknowledge those feelings in the first place.

 ‘Allow yourself to be unhappy.
 When we’re feeling bad, feeling in pain, all we want is to get away from it.
 Ignore it, pretend you’re fine, comfort yourself from the pain, shield yourself, lash out in defensiveness, numb it with drugs, distract yourself.
 This is a very human response.
 But actually, wanting to get away from the unhappiness doesn’t make it better.
 It usually just prolongs the pain, makes problems worse.
 Instead, tell yourself that it’s OK to feel unhappy, it’s OK to feel pain.
 Pause and allow yourself to feel it, to fully be immersed in that unhappiness.
 See that it’s OK, and be curious about it, explore it, become intimate with it.
 It’s not pleasant, but it doesn’t kill you.
 And in fact, it’s where the healing starts, where growth happens.’